-Through our work across the Disaster Risk Reduction and Response life cycle, Rescue Global participates in projects that conduct research, develop and test methods, technologies and practices, and which take a broad picture view of the socio-cultural, economic and security impacts of disasters.
+Rescue Global conducts high level research and development, testing technologies and practices which take in a broad picture view of the socio-cultural, economic and security impacts of crisis and disasters.

 In partnership with leading academic institutes and think tanks, we conduct research into new and emerging technologies, practices and the application of artificial intelligence, complex risk analysis, the trends and impacts of climate change and all of the major disciplines involved in Disaster Risk Reduction and Response (DRR&R).
 We also conduct field trials of technology and products, working in collaboration with both academic and industry partners.